Panoramic History Challenge

 In panography, changing your perspective; the angle, height, and position of the camera significantly impact the final composition.
 By breaking away from the typical eye-level perspective, you can add depth, emotion, and visual interest to your panoramas.

-Panographic Style
+Panographic Places

 Ansel Adams: “A good photograph is knowing where to stand.”